gbif/hp-gbif-be/en/services.md

 permalink: /services
 ---

 We offer a variety of services related to **Biodiversity Informatics Tools and Standards** to the Belgian BIF community.
-Whether you want to publish data or use data from GBIF our infrastructre and experts are there to help you.
+Whether you want to publish data or use data from GBIF, our infrastructure and experts are there to help you.

 ## Tools